 Olympus is proactively advancing R&D activities utilizing its core competencies, which include its optical technologies, digital imaging technologies, and microscopic processing technologies.
 These activities will be continued going forward to further strengthen the Company's technological foundation.
 R&D activities are conducted in a strategic manner focused on creating technologies that directly benefit our three core businesses, with the Medical Business receiving a particularly large allocation of management resources.
-We carried out R&D activities based on this approach in fiscal 2015, resulting in a massive year-on-year rise of 26.0% in R&D expenditures conducted in the Medical Business.
-This business is expected to account for an increasingly large portion of total R&D expenditures in the future.
+We carried out R&D activities based on this approach in fiscal 2015, resulting in a massive year-on-year rise of 26.0% in R&D expenditures

-R&D Expenditures by Business Segment
+R&D Expenditures by Bu Millions of yen

-2014/3 2015/3 Change
+Change

 Medical Business 34,380 43,324 26.0%

 Scientific Solutions Business 9,276 9,407 1.4%

 Imaging Business 8,672 8,229 (5.1%)

 Others / Corporate 14,468 13,141 (9.2%)

 Total 66,796 74,101 10.9%